Market Beliefs about Open vs. Closed AI: Background

 Amidst this backdrop, on February 24, 2023, Meta announced an LLM (`Llama') for which it shared code and training details, and for which weights could be obtained through an application process for approved researchers and officials.
 However, the weights of the model were leaked to the public on March 3, 2023, allowing access outside the application process.
-Many observers voiced concern that the proliferation of `uncontrolled' AI created enormous risks.
-Eliezer Yudkowsky, an influential commentator concerned about the risks of AI said `open sourcing, you know, that's just sheer catastrophe' \citep{lexteam_368_2023}.
-(Many commentators use the term open source rather than open weight to describe these models.
-Most of these models do not actually provide the data or source code used to create them, but rather only the final estimated weights.)
-Ilya Sutskever, a co-founder and former chief scientist at OpenAI said, `I fully expect that in a few years it’s going to be completely obvious to everyone that open-sourcing AI is just not wise.'
 While Meta initially fought to take down the model weights that had begun to spread, a few months later on July 18, it released Llama 2 with openly downloadable weights.
 These releases spurred the creation of many variants of models built on Llama.
 These were followed by additional open weight models released by Mistral, a French lab, and further releases by Chinese labs Alibaba and DeepSeek.

 As more open weight models became available, commentators continued to debate the risks and benefits of open models, and policymakers debated restrictions.
-Harris writes, `open-source AI is uniquely dangerous', and Gary Marcus, an influential voice in AI policy at the time wrote, `how we regulate open-source AI is THE most important unresolved issue in the immediate term' \citep{harris_open-source_2024}.
+Harris wrote, `open-source AI is uniquely dangerous', and Gary Marcus, an influential voice in AI policy at the time wrote, `how we regulate open-source AI is THE most important unresolved issue in the immediate term' \citep{harris_open-source_2024}.
+The Biden administration asked AI firms to secure model weights \citep{house_fact_2023}, and proposals to prohibit release of model weights for sufficiently powerful systems have circulated widely, including for the South Korea AI summit \citep{cfg_policy_2024}.
 However, others argued that open weight AI could act as a check on large tech firms, or disperse the economic benefits of AI further \citep{brooks_open-source_2024}.
 Notably, a poll of AI experts is split on the question, `Should we ban future open-source AI models that can be used to create weapons of mass destruction?' \citep{youcongress_should_nodate}.